What do parts of speech mean in Russian? What parts of speech are there?

 (O. Vysotskaya)

-• What parts of speech are in the poem?
+• What parts of speech are named in the poem?
 What other parts of speech do you know?

 • Write down 1-2 words from the poem that relate to these parts of speech.

 Sample.
-Verb: beats, ... .
+Verb: hits, ... .

 Noun